CiscoTestAutomation/genie/docs/blitz/design/actions/actions_list.rst

         timeout: 10

 The user can now change the result status to failed, passed, aborted, blocked, skipped, errored or passx when the step is passed.
+This feature is also supported by other actions like parse, api, rest, learn and bash_console.
 In the example below, result_status is changed to ``passx``.

 .. code-block:: YAML